A coalgebraic take on regular and $\omega$-regular behaviours: Monads for (in)finite behaviour

 free $F$-algebra in $\mathsf{Alg}(F)$ leads to a pair of adjoint situations captured by the diagram on the right.
 Since the composition of adjunctions is an adjunction this yields a monadic structure on the functor $T F^\ast:\mathsf{C}\to \mathsf{C}$.

-\begin{example} An example of this phenomenon is given by the monad $\mathcal{P}(\Sigma^\ast\times \mathcal{I}d)$ from Example~\ref{example:lts_free} where in the above we set $T=\mathcal{P}$ and $F=\Sigma\times \mathcal{I}d$.
-This monad has already been described e.g. in \cite{brengos2015:lmcs}, but it arose as a consequence of the composition of a different pair of adjunctions. \end{example}
+\begin{exa} An example of this phenomenon is given by the monad $\mathcal{P}(\Sigma^\ast\times \mathcal{I}d)$ from Example~\ref{example:lts_free} where in the above we set $T=\mathcal{P}$ and $F=\Sigma\times \mathcal{I}d$.
+This monad has already been described e.g.\ in~\cite{brengos2015:lmcs}, but it arose as a consequence of the composition of a different pair of adjunctions. \end{exa}